Advanced Software (return to the homepage)

 Things to consider when supporting someone with complex needs

-Adult service users living with complex needs are particularly vulnerable.
+Adult service users living with complex care needs are particularly vulnerable.
 People with complex needs are faced with a combination of both health conditions and social issues, so they typically need additional support from multiple agencies.

 In 2020, the Department of Health and Social Care asked NICE to develop a guideline on social work for adults with complex needs.
 The guide put forward the following definition of complex needs: